Water on Glass

 "Water on Glass" is the third single by British singer Kim Wilde from her self-titled album.

 A slightly different version of the song was featured on Wilde's eponymous debut album.
 It was released in the UK, Ireland and The Netherlands only with the non-album track "Boys" on the B-side.

 The song was also the first track by Kim Wilde to appear on a Billboard chart, reaching #53 on the Top 60 Rock Tracks on 15 May 1982.

 The song is about tinnitus, a medical condition that causes ringing in the ears.

 Critical reception

-"Water on Glass" made a big impression on David Hepworth of Smash Hits.
-He could not determine which single from an album is the best.
-He wrote: "What's the best track on the album?
+"Water on Glass" made a big impression on David Hepworth of Smash Hits: "What's the best track on the album?
 This one?
 O.K., whack it out single-shaped.
 Ricky's deck is as full of well practised tricks as ever; shimmering synths slip 'n' slide round a knuckle full of beat while Kim's perfectly detached vocal drags the chorus in like a trouper."